The Ultimate AZ 104 Study Guide for Azure Administrators

 How Much Hands-On Experience Do I Really Need?

-Ultimately, the AZ-104 exam is designed to test what you can do.
-If you are confident in performing the core administrative tasks covered in the exam objectives, you are well on your way to readiness.
+The AZ-104 exam measures what you can do in a live environment.
+If you feel confident performing the administrative tasks listed in the study guide, you are ready to take the test.

 What Kinds of Questions Are on the AZ-104 Exam?